Jola Ayeye

 Jọláolúwa Ayẹyẹ popularly known as Jola Ayeye or Jollz is a Nigerian podcaster, media personality, and screenwriter.
 Along with FK Abudu, she hosts the I Said What I Said, one of the biggest podcasts on the continent.
 She is also the founding member of the Feminist Coalition, a Nigerian feminist group.

 Career

 Ayeye was born April 27 1992.
 She has a degree in politics and philosophy from University of Durham, United Kingdom.
 After graduation, she returned to Nigeria where she started working at Big Cabal Media.
 In 2017, she co-founded the I Said What I Said podcast with FK Abudu.
-The podcast is now in its seventh season.
+The podcast is now in its eight season.
 She later founded a film production company called Salt & Truth in 2018, which does film production.
 She's also the founder of the "Happy Noisemaker" book club.

 As a screenwriter, Ayeye has credit on a number of TV shows like Far From Home (2022 series) and The Smart Money Woman.